Peter Throckmorton

 Edgerton Alvord Throckmorton (July 30, 1928 – June 5, 1990), known as Peter Throckmorton, was an American photojournalist and a pioneer underwater archaeologist.

+He is best remembered for fusing academia, archaeometry, and diving in 1960 to create responsible underwater archaeology: the excavation of the Cape Gelidonya bronze age wreck site.
+The team he assembled worked under the auspices of the University of Pennsylvania.
+The project would launch the career of marine archaeologist George Bass.

 Throckmorton was a founding member of the Sea Research Society and served on its Board of Advisors until his death in 1990.
 He was also a trustee for NUMA and was an instructor at Nova Southeastern University.